pagedjs/paged-page/src/PagedMargin/PagedMargin.md

 # PagedMargin

-The PagedMargin components facilitates rendering margin content on a page as defined in the W3C paged media spec.
+The PagedMargin components facilitates rendering page-margin boxes as defined in the [W3C Paged Media Module](https://www.w3.org/TR/css-page-3/#margin-boxes).
+The components aim to cover the standard, and support some functionality beyond the standard.

 ## Usage

-The paged-margin component renders the margin boxes.
+The paged-margin component renders the page-margin boxes.
 It is intended to be used with a paged-page component.
 But can also be used by itself:

 ```html